hbekel/potmux/README.txt

 When /EN is low, the control port lines POTAX, POTAY, POTBX and POTBY are routed to the pins A1, A2, B1 and B2.

-On older C64 mainboards, the 4066 replaced by this board sits at U28.
-On the newer 250469 revision, the 4066 sits at U18.
+On older C64 mainboards, the 4066 replaced by this board is annotated with U28.
+On the newer 250469 revision, the 4066 is annotated with U18.